tombetthauser/zine-magick/README.md

 This script will process a folder of images with mixed aspect ratios and resolutions into a printable zine pdf.
 The pages will print out in the proper order and with the proper rotations to be printed out on 8.5 x 11 inch paper on a standard home or office printer and bound with the simplest possible side-stapling approach.
 This means each individual sheet will be folded, then stacked side-by-side rather than clam-shelled / nested together, and then stapled along the binding with the zine closed.
 They can also be bound with a japanese / sewn binding approach.
 This also will result in no creeping edge and therefore will not require a stack cutter or manual trim.

+To use the script make a folder called "zine-images-originals" and fill it with the images you want to turn into zine pages.
+Then paste the following into a bash script file, comment in / out the desired settings for size, style etc. and then run the script.
+Make sure to have [imagemagick](#zine-magick-scripts) properly installed!

 * vertical / portrait orientation
 * 8.5 x 5.5 inch zine
 * 8.5 x 11 inch print paper